mssiwek/WENO/README.md

 # WENO in python3

-This repository contains the python library weno.py which contains WENO functions that take a 5 point stencil of cell-centered hydrodynamical quantities as input and return a 5-th order non-linearly weighted polynomial which numerically approximates solutions of hyperbolic conservation laws to 5-th order convergence in smooth regions.
+A python library weno.py which contains WENO functions that take a 5 point stencil of cell-centered hydrodynamical quantities as input and return a 5-th order non-linearly weighted polynomial which numerically approximates solutions of hyperbolic conservation laws to 5-th order convergence in smooth regions.
-This fit becomes 1st order accurate around discontinuities, but avoids oscillatory behaviour by essentially discarding stencils that contain discontinuities.
+This fit becomes 1st order accurate around discontinuities, but avoids oscillatory behaviour by discarding stencils that contain discontinuities.
 The repository further contains a 1-D advection code that demonstrates the WENO method: advect_weno.py

 ### Prerequisites

-Python3, numpy, matplotlib.pyplot
+Python3, numpy, matplotlib.pyplot, ffmpeg

 ## Installation